 - 5.1 The Committee may choose to recommend amendments to the 5YIIP prior to its agreement.
-This may include proposing to agree funding for only some of the 9 projects identified for CIL funding in 2022/23; proposing that funding is not approved to support the Education Capital Programme and/or that any other of the recommended actions are amended and or not agreed.
+This may include proposing to agree funding for only some of the 9 projects identified for CIL funding in 2022/23; proposing that funding is not approved to support the Education Capital Programme and/or that any other of the recommended actions are amended and/or not agreed.
 Due to the need to secure the agreement of all partners, if amendments are proposed to the proposed actions, this is likely to cause a delay to the agreement of the 5YIIP and AGP.
-The extent of any such delay would depend on the amendments proposed. - 5.2 In order to ensure: a) the timely delivery of the AGP; and, b) that all projects that receive pooled CIL funding have been properly evaluated in accordance with agreed project appraisal procedure, it would not be reasonable to recommend additional projects for CIL funding within the 2023/24 AGP.
+The extent of any such delay would depend on the amendments proposed. - In order to ensure: a) the timely delivery of the AGP; and, b) that all projects that receive pooled CIL funding have been properly evaluated in accordance with agreed project appraisal procedure, it would not be reasonable to recommend additional projects for CIL funding within the 2023/24 AGP.
 The project appraisal process ensures, as far as practicable, that projects are strategically justified and deliverable. - 5.3 If the committee considers that there are additional priority projects that should be considered for the allocation of pooled CIL funding then a further recommendation should be made.
-This recommendation should propose that the Director of Place be instructed to progress such projects in accordance with the IIF procedures. - 6.
-Issues and risks
+This recommendation should propose that the Director of Place be instructed to progress such projects in accordance with the IIF procedures.

+6. Issues and risks

 6.1 Resource Implications - The most significant immediate risks relate to project cost control and delivery.
-For the projects within South Norfolk, these risks are being minimised through the Council's own project management processes including support for partner organisations where they will be responsible for the delivery of these schemes.
+For the projects within Broadland, these risks are being minimised through the Council's own project management processes.
+This includes support, as appropriate, for partner organisations where they will be responsible for the delivery of these schemes as is the case with the Aylsham Football Club proposal.